top of page

 A sunset photo with oranges and blues in the sky.
 There is a pier that goes out to the lake with deep greens in the water.

 The city of Madison employs an autism expert to ensure families with autism are welcomed with open arms.
-A vacation in Madison will have you visiting museums, exploring parks, and creating art.
+On vacation in Madison, you can visit museums, explore parks, and create art.
 The local theater also offers autism-friendly options every month.
-You will never feel out of place or stressed out when you are on vacation in Madison.
+You will never feel out of place or stressed out.

 These are the top ten autism-friendly places to visit in 2021.
-I would love to help you create an autism-friendly vacation for your family at one of these destinations or anywhere else in the world.
+I would love to help you create an autism-friendly vacation for your family at one of these destinations.
 We can pack any vacation with autism-friendly activities while making sure you are staying in an autism-friendly resort at the same time.
-Send me an email today or click here to set up a time to chat that is convenient for you.
+Send me an email today, or click here to set up a time to chat that is convenient for you.

 A mother and her son are kayaking.
 You can see tons of fish under them .
 There is a title that reads Autism Travel Tips Autism Friendly Holiday Vacations.